omise/bluepine/README.md

 }
 ```

-> All default values will be added automatically.
+> All the default values will be added automatically.

 ### Generating Open API (v3)